BingzhangChen/Pro_ensemble/Readme.md

 # Modelling Prochlorococcus boundary README

-This file accompanies the paper entitled " Salinity-Driven Boundary of Prochlorococcus in the Northwest Pacific Revealed by Ensemble Machine Learning" submitted to Global Biogeochemical Cycles.
+This file accompanies the paper entitled " Salinity-Driven Boundary of Prochlorococcus in the Northwest Pacific Revealed by Ensemble Machine Learning" submitted to Journal of Geophysical Research: Oceans.

 ## Authors